Eric Barriere: Professional career

-Barriere went unselected in the 2022 NFL Draft.
-He was participated in a rookie minicamp with the Denver Broncos on a tryout basis, but was not offered a contract.
+Barriere went unselected in the 2022 NFL draft.
+He participated in the rookie minicamp with the Denver Broncos on a tryout basis, but was not offered a contract.

+Michigan Panthers

 On May 20, 2022, Barriere signed with the Michigan Panthers of the United States Football League (USFL) and was subsequently transferred to the team's inactive roster.
-On June 10, 2022, Barriere was transferred to the active roster.
+On June 10, Barriere was transferred to the active roster.
+He waived in May 2023.